jesusmpds/webflow-cms-variants/README.md

 - locale: The language used by and regional preference of the user, e.g: "en-US"
 - currency: The currency for the price elements on the page, e.g: "USD"
+- priceElementDisplay: Add "low" or "high". or leave blank for default.
+The way the price element shows when there are variants that affect price.
+Default is a range low-high.
+Here you can set it for only showing the highest or lowest number only on page load.

+### Inventory Settings

+- inventoryDefaultLabel: If using an inventory element, add the text that you want to show when the product has variants, before variant selection is completed.
+Or leave blank for default.